Do ESA Letters Expire? Everything You Need to Know

 If your letter is nearing expiration, online ESA letter renewal through a licensed provider is the fastest route; most people receive an updated letter the same day.

 State rules generally follow the same 12-month standard, but some states with stricter ESA documentation requirements may expect more frequent verification or additional provider credentials.
-If you are in California, New York, or Florida specifically, confirming your letter meets current state standards at renewal is worth doing.

 Can a Landlord Ask for an ESA Document Renewal?